mecab/emspect/README.md

 ---

-For more details, taking look of `./test/emojis.js` will help your understand.
+For more details, taking a look of `./test/emojis.js` will help your understand.

 Acknowledgement
 ---------------